metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v1_manifest.md

 - `message` (String) Message specifies a custom message to be displayed on failure.
 - `pattern` (Map of String) Pattern specifies an overlay-style pattern used to check resources.
 - `pod_security` (Attributes) PodSecurity applies exemptions for Kubernetes Pod Security admissionby specifying exclusions for Pod Security Standards controls. (see [below for nested schema](#nestedatt--spec--rules--validate--pod_security))
-- `validation_failure_action` (String) ValidationFailureAction defines if a validation policy rule violation should blockthe admission review request (enforce), or allow (audit) the admission review requestand report an error in a policy report.
-Optional.Allowed values are audit or enforce.
+- `validation_failure_action` (String) ValidationFailureAction defines if a validation policy rule violation should blockthe admission review request (Enforce), or allow (Audit) the admission review requestand report an error in a policy report.
+Optional.Allowed values are Audit or Enforce.
 - `validation_failure_action_overrides` (Attributes List) ValidationFailureActionOverrides is a Cluster Policy attribute that specifies ValidationFailureActionnamespace-wise.
 It overrides ValidationFailureAction for the specified namespaces. (see [below for nested schema](#nestedatt--spec--rules--validate--validation_failure_action_overrides))

 <a id="nestedatt--spec--rules--validate--cel"></a>